 Mobile School in collaboration with Children Hope

-Currently, with support from Children Hope, Mobile School covers needy children in Usmanpur, Mansarovar Park, and Shastri Park.
+Currently, with support from Children Hope, Mobile School covers children in urban slums in Usmanpur, Seelampur, and Shastri Park.
 At each of its three stops, the van spends two hours in activities such as television screening, games, non-formal education, group discussions, and counselling on health, hygiene, social skills, and child rights.
 At the end of each session, supplementary nutrition is also provided, and first aid made available.
 On Saturdays, our staff organizes sessions on drug de-addiction, the problems of girl children, and HIV/AIDS.

 In collaboration with Azim Premji Philanthropic Initiatives